qrstajalli/BranchOut/README.md

 Most developer dashboards ask you to interpret numbers.
 BranchOut lets you **watch your journey bloom**.

 Enter your GitHub username and BranchOut generates a unique pixel-art garden seeded by your last 365 days of contributions.
-The more you code, the more your garden grows — from a single seedling to a lush landscape of rare golden flowers.
+The more you code, the more your garden grows — from a modest garden to a flourishing landscape of rare flowers.

 ---